myspc-development/art-test/docs/wordpress-menus-codex.md

 ## Switch to WordPress Menus

 The plugin normally loads a React sidebar menu.
-To disable it and rely solely on your WordPress navigation menu, add this filter in a small plugin or `functions.php`:
+To disable it and rely solely on your WordPress navigation menu you can enable **Use WordPress Navigation Menu** under **ArtPulse → Settings → General**.
+The same effect can be achieved with this filter in a small plugin or `functions.php`:

 ```php
 add_filter( 'ap_use_wp_nav_menu', '__return_true' );